Subtitle-Archival-Initiative/anime-subtitle-archival/Shingeki no Kyojin [a9541]/Saizen/README.md

 | Resolution   | 1280x720   |

 ## Notes
-TS and KFX is hardsubbed.
+TS and KFX are hardsubbed.